notyy/javaRefactorPractice/src/main/java/com/github/notyy/reafactoring/owingPrinter/readme.txt

-this example used to express following bad smell
+this example is used to show basic refactoring
-1. too many comments
-2. long method

-and use following refactor technique to solve them
-1. extract method(p110)
+1. move code up and down
-2. extract class
+2. extract method
-3. extract parameter
-4. rename xxx
-5. inline method
+3. inline method